 No trip to Springfield is complete without a stop at one of the most visited presidential libraries in the United States – the Abraham Lincoln Presidential Library and Museum.
 Dedicated to the 16th president of the United States, visitors interact with Lincoln’s legacy through life-sized dioramas, film clips, high-tech exhibits, hands-on activities, and holographic theater performances.
 This 200,000-square-foot complex is 50% larger than any other presidential library.
 Architecturally, the building’s contemporary facade combines several distinctive styles including classical columns, Prairie-style overhanging eaves and modern ribbon windows.

-in 1980 because of its unique Richardson Romanesque architectural style.
+Some consider this building one of the most beautiful churches ever built in Springfield.
+It was added to the National Register of Historic Places in 1980 because of its unique Richardson Romanesque architectural style.
 Built in 1888, Christ Episcopal Church is best known around Springfield for its unique rough mason block exterior and its arched entryway.
 Its rusticated bell tower is a typical feature of Early English Gothic architecture.
 Inside the church visitors will discover stepped buttresses, exposed timber ceilings, polished oak and birch woodwork and other Gothic Revival elements.
 The church is also known for its beautiful stained glass windows.

 HOW LONG HAVE YOU BEEN A GUIDE?

 It's the personal contact, the personal experiences.
 I love meeting people from all over the world...
 I really like getting to know everyone and feeling like I'm traveling with a group of friends.

 I have so many places on my list, but I would really lobe to go to Africa.
 I consider myself an “adventure girl” and Africa feels like the ULTIMATE adventure!